-Research Interests: Crime and Deviance; Urban Inequality; Identity Formation; Power and Culture; Neighborhood Effects; and Mixed Methods
+Research Interests: Crime and Deviance; Social Inequality; Identity Formation; Power and Culture; Theory; and Mixed Methods

-Hanna is a PhD student in Sociology.
-Originally from New Haven, CT, she graduated from Princeton in 2011 with a concentration in Sociology and a certificate in American Studies.
+Prior to graduate school, Hanna worked for two New York-based nonprofit organizations, where she provided direct legal and social services to court-involved youth.
+She is originally from New Haven, CT and graduated from Princeton in 2011 with a concentration in Sociology and a certificate in American Studies.

 A.B. in Sociology (highest honors), Princeton University (2011)